madhabdhk/DropboxImageIntegration/ReadMe.md

 The Dropbox Java SDK supports ProGuard class file shrinking optimizations.
 The only requirements to your ProGuard configuration are to ensure [Jackson Databind](https://github.com/FasterXML/jackson-databind) classes are handled correctly and annotations are kept.
 See [proguard-rules.pro](proguard-rules.pro) for an example.

+This app also allow to scan any barcode to give the image title as a job level then prompt you to take a photo and then upload it.